-Among the overall 42 samples analyzed, a total of 5,308,761 16S rDNA sequences were obtained after cleaning and singleton filtering corresponding to 15,211 OTUs.
-In all samples the class Gammaproteobacteria was dominant (77.7%), particularly the genus Endozoicomonas (44.7% of the sequences); this genus is known to be an endosymbiont of numerous scleractinians (Neave et al. 2016b) (See Additional Figure 1 for complete bacterial composition in each colony and replicate).
-The PCoA of Bray-Curtis distances for all colonies showed no evident clusters based on the experimental treatments (Fig.2).
+Among the overall 42 samples analyzed, a total of 5,308,761 16S rDNA amplicon sequences were obtained after cleaning and singleton filtering corresponding to 15,211 OTUs.
+In all samples the class Gammaproteobacteria was dominant (77.7%), particularly the genus Endozoicomonas (44.7% of the sequences); this genus is known to be an endosymbiont of numerous scleractinians (Neave et al. 2016b) (See Supplementary Figure S3 for complete bacterial composition in each colony and replicate).
+The PCoA of Bray-Curtis distances for all colonies showed no evident clusters based on the experimental treatments (Figure 2).
 We observed a loose grouping based on localities and colonies, except for colony NC1, which appeared to have a more specific microbiota composition, as it had a different grouping associated with the first axis, which explained22.3% of the variance.
 This could be correlated with the different species hypotheses for NC1 compared to NC2 and NC3 (see above).
-The one-way ANOVA for alpha diversity (Shannon index) revealed significant differences in the microbiota diversity between localities (P <0.05) and colonies (P < 0.05), but no differences among the in situcontrol and stress conditions (P=0.885).
-Similar results were obtained for the beta-diversity (Bray-Curtis distance) (ANOVA between localities: P< 0.05; between colonies: P< 0.05; between conditions: P=0.554; the ANOVA results are provided in Additional Table 2).
-Thus, the bacterial composition appeared to be relatively specific to each colony within each locality, but remained stable during the transition from the natural environment to artificial seawater, andduring heat stress exposure.
+The one-way ANOVA for alpha diversity (Shannon index) revealed significant differences in the microbiota diversity between localities (P <0.05) and colonies (P < 0.05), but no differences among the in situ, control and stress conditions (P=0.885).
+Similar results were obtained for the beta-diversity (Bray-Curtis distance) (ANOVA between localities: P< 0.05; between colonies: P< 0.05; between conditions: P=0.554; the ANOVA results are provided in Supplementary Table S4).
+Thus, the bacterial composition appeared to be relatively specific to each colony within each locality, but no major shift was observed during the transition from the natural environment to artificial seawater, nor during heat stress exposure.

-Symbiodinium assemblages
+Symbiodiniaceae assemblages

-Analysis of the Symbiodiniumcomposition was performed based on an ITS2 metabarcoding,whichfacilitatedintra-claderesolution.
+Analysis of the Symbiodiniaceae composition was performed based on an ITS2 metabarcoding, which allowed intra-clade resolution.

-Removal of those OTUs having an abundance of < 1% left only 4 OTUs among all samples.
+Removal of OTUs having an abundance of < 1% left only 4 OTUs among all samples.
 Two of these corresponded to type C1, while the other two corresponded to type D1a according to (Baker 2003).
-Type D1a was highly dominant in the colonies originating from Oman, whereas type C1 was almost exclusive to the corals from New Caledonia (Fig.3).
-The Symbiodinium community composition was very specific to each locality, but remained stable during the transition from the natural environment to artificial seawater, and during heat stress exposure.
+Type D1a was highly dominant in the colonies originating from Oman, whereas type C1 was almost exclusive to the corals from New Caledonia (Figure 3).
+The Symbiodiniaceae community composition was very specific to each locality, but remained stable during the transition from the natural environment to artificial seawater, and during heat stress exposure.

 Host transcriptome analysis